Off the Grid Across the USA – Summer 2013

 - Using electricity generated by solar panels.

 - Creating near zero trash and carrying it for the entire journey.

 - Using water directly from natural sources (lakes, rivers, wells, and rain) or water that is going to waste.

 - Eating locally produced, organic, and unpackaged foods or food that is going to waste.

 - Using human generated power and avoiding fossil fuels completely.

 - Shopping at businesses that are committed to creating a healthy planet.

 Over 104 days of cycling, Rob managed to use just 160 gallons of water, create a mere 2 pounds of trash, plug into only 5 outlets, not turn on a single light switch and consume a remarkable 284 pounds of food from dumpsters!

 Off the Grid Rules of the Road:

 Rob wanted to cross the country without using fossil fuels.
 That meant not getting into a car, bus, or any other vehicle that uses fuel even on his rest days in the cities.
-He managed to do just that, save a one mile ferry ride into Manhattan.
+He managed to do just that.
+The only time he used fossil fuels was when he had to take a one mile ferry ride into Manhattan.
 His share of the fuel was about .25 gallons.

 Rob aimed to create and use his own electricity generated by solar panels.
 He equipped his bike trailer with Goal Zero solar panels and used the PowerPot to charge electronics from the heat of his campfires.
 The electricity he generated was used to power his laptop, cell phone, bike lights, and headlamp.
 He managed not to turn on a single light switch, turn anything on in a house, take a single hot shower, use a stove, or use any electronic device that was not powered by electricity he created.